risingwavelabs/risingwave-docs-legacy/cloud/cluster-build-your-own-cloud.md

 2. On the right-side panel, choose **Enterprise** and enter your invitation code.
 If you do not have an invitation code, please contact our [support team](mailto:cloud-support@risingwave-labs.com) or [sales team](mailto:sales@risingwave-labs.com) to obtain one.

-3. Once you've redeemed the invitation code, select **BYOC** as the deployment type, and customize your cloud platform, region, and ID as necessary.
+3. Once you've redeemed the invitation code, select **BYOC** as the deployment type, and customize your cloud platform ([AWS](#additional-notes-for-aws) or [GCP](#additional-notes-for-gcp)), region, and ID as necessary.

 4. After making these configurations, an additional instruction will appear on the screen.
 Follow it to prepare your BYOC environment.

 5. Click **Next** to continue the configuration of cluster size and nodes.
-To learn more about the nodes, see [Understanding nodes in RisingWave](#understanding-nodes-in-risingwave).
+To learn more about the nodes, see the [architecture of RisingWave](/docs/current/architecture).

 6. Click **Next**, name your cluster, and run the commands that appear to build a BYOC cluster in the created environment.

+## Additional notes for AWS

+### Service-linked role

+The role `AWSServiceRoleForAutoScaling` needs to be in place.
+If it hasn't been provisioned yet, you will need to create it manually.
+See [Create a service-linked role](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-service-linked-role.html#create-service-linked-role-manual) for detailed steps.

+### Quota Increase
+For optimal performance, the quota for managed node groups per cluster should be increased to 36 or more.
+See [Service quotas](https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html#sq-text) for more details.

+## Additional notes for GCP